Services &

 We are passionate about AAC and can identify and implement an effective AAC system for your child.
 Many children can benefit from of AAC to help with communication including those diagnosed with autism, cerebral palsy, speech delays, apraxia and more.

 AAC comes in many forms and can include sign language, picture communication symbols (PCS), communication books and high-tech speech generating devices (SGD).
-If you think your child might benefit from AAC contact us
+If you think your child might benefit from AAC please contact us.

 Literacy